Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | IP and output ownership | Vendor standard | Unclear ownership of AI-generated outputs; potential regulatory exposure |

-The highest-priority phase was establishing independent pricing benchmarks — giving the bank's negotiation team factual data to challenge the vendor's proposed pricing.
+The highest-priority phase was establishing independent pricing benchmarks.
+Giving the bank's negotiation team factual data to challenge the vendor's proposed pricing.

-The advisory team drew on its repository of GenAI pricing data from comparable enterprise deals — including financial services, healthcare, retail, and technology companies negotiating similar-scale GPT deployments.
+The advisory team drew on its repository of GenAI pricing data from comparable enterprise deals, including financial services, healthcare, retail, and technology companies negotiating similar-scale GPT deployments.
 The benchmarking analysis compared the bank's proposed pricing across multiple dimensions: per-token rates by model tier (GPT-4, GPT-4 Turbo, GPT-3.5), committed spend levels relative to projected usage, discount structures at comparable volumes, and total cost of ownership including infrastructure, support, and professional services.

-2. Key Benchmark Findings:
+Key Benchmark Findings

-| Pricing Dimension | Vendor's Proposal | Market Benchmark (Comparable Deals) | Gap |
+| Pricing Dimension | Vendor's Proposal | Market Benchmark | Gap |

 |---|---|---|---|